ecmwf/polytope/docs/Service/Features/trajectory.md

 * `lat: 0, lon: 0, pressure level: 1000, step: 12`
 * `lat: 1, lon: 1, pressure level: 250, step: 24`

-The `trajectory` `feature` also contains another field called `radius` with a default of 1.
+The `trajectory` `feature` also contains another field called `radius`.
 This is the radius of the circle swept around the trajectory where points within this radius are returned to the user.

 `"polytope"` refers to the underlying service being used to return the data. `"ecmwf-mars"` is the dataset we are looking to retrieve from.
 Setting `stream=False` returns all the requested data to us once it is available. `address` points to the endpoint for the polytope server.